AmpersandJS/ampersand-react-mixin/README.md

 ## how it works?

 This auto-listens to any ampersand model or collection that is passed to it as a `prop`.
 And re-renders the component on changes.
-It also unregisters the listener when the componenet is unmounted.
+It also unregisters the listener when the component is unmounted.

 You can also optionally create a method in your component called: `getObservedItems`.